aeyobd/dwarfs/thesis/results.md

 ## Tidal effects from the LMC

-The combined tidal force of the MW and LMC are even weaker for Scl than in the MW-only case. @fig:scl_lmc_sim_images shows the dark matter evolution of Scl and the passage of the LMC.
+The combined tidal effect of the MW and LMC are even weaker for Scl than in the MW-only case. @fig:scl_lmc_sim_images shows the dark matter evolution of Scl and the passage of the LMC.
 With only one MW pericentre, Scl's dark matter is less disrupted than the previous MW-only model.
-The subsequent LMC passage has little effect.
+The subsequent LMC passage modifies Scl's orbit but has otherwise little effect.
 As a result, the dark matter structure evolves mildly and $\sim 50\%$ of mass remains bound ([@tbl:scl_lmc_sims]).

 Correspondingly, the stellar component is nearly unchanged. @fig:scl_lmc_i_f shows the projected stellar distributions and density profiles of this model.
-While the break radius is within the observed density profile, tidal effects are too weak to be detectible.
+While the break radius is within the observed density profile, tidal effects are too weak to be detectable.
 Structural properties of the stars similarly evolve little ([@tbl:scl_lmc_sim_stars]).

 While the instantaneous tidal force from the LMC is larger than the MW, Scl does not experience the LMC tidal field long enough to display disturbances.
+Scl and the LMC have a similar orbital plane, but orbit in opposite directions (@fig:scl_lmc_orbits_effect).
+As a result, the interaction between Scl and the LMC is brief as their relative velocity is $\sim 400\,\kms$ at closest approach.